BrianGladman/mathieu/readme.txt

     5. File Output
     6. Accuracy of results using real*8 arithmetic
     7. Accuracy of results using real*16 arithmetic
-    8. Obtaining the A and B expansion coefficients
+    8. Expansion Coefficients A and B
-    9. Obtaining the eigenvalues
+    9. Eigenvalues

   1. Purpose